Portishead Railway: Construction, and a change of location

-Shipping
+Subsequent history

 The emphasis now was on passenger and ordinary goods traffic, and the original objective, the shipping facility, was on the back burner; reporting the opening, the Bristol Times said, "It is intended shortly to commence a port, which is expected to occupy about two years in the erection."

 However, in June 1868 a tidal pier was opened, and by April 1870 a low-water extension was ready.
 Vincent says that the railway company itself ran steamer services to Cardiff and Newport, and summer excursions to Ilfracombe.